Mazda Luce: Etymology

-The name "luce" was taken from the Italian word for "light".
+The name "lu'ce" was taken from the Italian word for "light".

 SU/SV series (1966–1973)

 Following an agreement signed with Bertone in April 1962, the 1965 Luce 1500 show car was designed by Giorgetto Giugiaro of Italy.
 It was low and sharp, looking more like a contemporary BMW Bavaria than its smaller Mazda companion models, the Familia and the kei car Carol.